joelparkerhenderson/system-quality-attributes/README.md

 # System Quality Attributes

-System quality attributes are also known as :
+System quality attributes may also be known as :

-* Cross-Functional Requirements (CFRs)
 * Non-Functional Requirements (NFRs)

+* Cross-Functional Constraints (CFCs)

 See Wikipedia's [list of system quality attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes)